SerafimArts/php-rfcs/rfcs/0000-ffi-improvements.md

 Three votes expected:

-- Add support for `FFI_CWD` define: Simple yes/no vote.
+- Add support for `FFI_LD` define: Simple yes/no vote.
 - Add support for defines in all methods of loading defines: Simple yes/no vote.
 - Add options support: Simple yes/no vote.